GMC Logo

 If we decide to investigate, we usually share your details with several people:

-• your employers and others responsible for your day-to-day performance
+• your employer(s) and others responsible for your day-to-day performance

 • other healthcare regulators or organisations that could help our investigation.

-If you’ve referred yourself because of a risk to patients arising from a health concern, we may need to ask for other details, such as your medical records.We need to use your information like this to investigate.
+If you’ve referred yourself because of a risk to patients arising from a health condition, we may need to ask for other information relating to your health.

+We need to use your information like this to help us understand the impact of your health condition.
 But if you don’t want us to, let us know why.

-We may still use your information in the interests of protecting the public, but we’ll let you know first.
+We may still need to use your information in the interests of protecting the public, but we’ll let you know first.

 What happens next?